Are Millennials Saving the Housing Market?

 As always, we encourage you to stay in touch with us.
 Make sure you’re talking to us about your portfolio’s makeup and looking at where you’re at on your overall financial plan.

 If you’re not a client yet of Barber Financial Group, we’d love to start a conversation with you and talk to you about how we can help you live your one best financial life.
-Reach out to us at (913) 393-1000 or fill out the form below, and we’ll be in contact with you.
+Reach out to us at (913) 393-1000 or schedule a complimentary consultation below, and we’ll be in contact with you.
 Thanks for joining me, and I’ll talk to you next month.

 Founder & CEO